refraction-ray/iastu-hpc2-manual/users/softwares/mathematica.md

 In this workflow, you can use your own native mathematica app in your desktop, while using math kernel on our cluster.
 This approach is elegant and suitable for daily interactive use.

-First, copy tunnel.sh and tunnel_sub.sh [here](https://github.com/sakra/Tunnel/tree/master/scripts) to `~/.Mathematica/FrontEnd/` on master cluster, and remeber `chown +x` for these two scripts.
+First, copy tunnel.sh and tunnel_sub.sh [here](https://github.com/sakra/Tunnel/tree/master/scripts) to `~/.Mathematica/FrontEnd/` on master cluster, and remember `chown +x` for these two scripts.
 Now configure your native desktop mathematica, by Evaluation-Kernel Configuration Options-Add.
 Give a kernel name and choose advanced options.
 Fill the following two blank with the following two lines:

 Arguments to MLOpen: `-LinkMode Listen -LinkProtocol TCPIP -LinkOptions MLDontInteract -LinkHost 127.0.0.1` .